 And then it’s back to Ho Chi Minh City again via a 2-hour plane from Hanoi.
-I have absolutely no desire to go down the Chi Chi Tunnels like Dave from theplanetd.com did.
+I have absolutely no desire to go down the Chi Chi Tunnels like Dave from theplanetd.com did in his Vietnam travel blog.
 Just the thought of those claustrophobic crawl ways is enough to make me feel weak and breathless.
 I’ll just take his word for it that they’re worth a look.

 Instead I’ll be stuffing my face on the streets and in the shops – check out the dinosaur egg full of chips in Adam from travelsofadam.com’s post on getting spoilt in Saigon.
 Looks epic, and weird.
 And what’s that thing next to it?
 His post has got me excited for the wedding we’re going to.

 “Weddings in Vietnam are really just about the food.”

 Ooo yeah.
 Not sure about the Balut egg he scoffed though.
 The fertilised duck embryo is boiled and eaten in its shell and is a popular snack on the street food stalls – have to see how many Bia Hoi’s I have before I can even think about doing that.

 I’ve picked up a few top tips along the way in my research.
 I know I have to watch out for the cyclo drivers’ billing as Jayne from 40before30.com points out – they’re slippery buggers.
 Kristin from camelsandchocolate.com got some cool dresses made in Ho Chi Minh City – just a note to self in case I don’t get time in Hoi An.
 And turns out Matt from nomadicmatt.com didn’t even like Vietnam.